Ricardosgeral/relier/README.md

 with the Nextion Editor.
 2. Press the *Compile* icon in the first top bar, and check that there are no errors.
 3. Go to *File > Open build folder* and copy the *.tft* file produced by the editor (that has the code).
-4. Past the file into a Micro SD card **without** files (first I recommend using the windows format tool, to ensure all files are cleared from the card).
+4. Past the file into a Micro SD card **without** any files (first I recommend using the windows format tool, to ensure all files are cleared from the card).
 5. Disconnect the power supply to *Nextion*.
 6. Insert the Micro SD card (with only one tft file) in the slot on the back of the device.